KTH/evolene/README.md

 ## Use Evolene CI with Github Actions

-Add the **Github Action yaml content below** to a the Github Action workflow `.github/workflows/main.yml`.
-That is it 🎉!
+Add the **Github Action yaml content below** to a the Github Action workflow `.github/workflows/main.yml`, and have a KTH Organization owner add the repository to the list of repos that have the right to read `EVOLENE_RUN_COMMAND` That is it 🎉!
+You now have access to all repositories, testing and sercurity features.

 If you have 🔑 secret environment variables somewhere in your process (like tests) add them in `/ Settings / Secrets / Repository secrets / EVOLENE_TEST_SECRETS` as _key=value_ pairs.
 Read [more about secrets in Evolene here](https://github.com/KTH/evolene/blob/master/README-COMMON.md#secret-envs-needed-for-integration-tests-and-other-stuff), there are more customizing you can do: